virocon-organization/virocon/docs/jointdistribution_and_contours.rst

 Calculating the contour
 =======================

-One now has to define return period and state-duration and pick one of the two possible ways to calculate a contour.
+One now has to define return period and state-duration and pick the statistical definition for the contour.

 - :ref:`Inverse first-order reliabilty method (IFORM) <iform>`
+- Inverse second-order reliablity method (ISORM)
+- Direct sampling contour method
-- :ref:`Highest density contour method (HDC method) <hdc>`
+- :ref:`Highest density contour method <hdc>`

 .. _return-period: